mbryzek/schema-evolution-manager/template/README.md

 To add a new database migration script:

-  1. Make sure you have head of master: git checkout master git fetch git rebase origin/master
+  1. Make sure you have head of main: git checkout main git fetch git rebase origin/main

   2. Create a local branch for your change git checkout -b tmp